mourouzidou/MachineLearning_MSc_course/Model_Selection/README.md

 To assess the dependence of categorical features on the target variable Y, we performed the Chi-squared test, setting a significance threshold of p<0.05.
 Features with p-values below this threshold were considered dependent on Y.

 Figure 4a depicts the distribution of dependent features.
-The count plots, enhanced with Kernel Density Estimation (KDE) lines, show clear differences in the feature distributions between the two classes of YY.
-These variations suggest that these features are closely related to the target variable.
+The count plots, enhanced with Kernel Density Estimation (KDE) lines, show clear differences in the feature distributions between the two classes of Y. These variations suggest that these features are closely related to the target variable.

 Figure 4b illustrates the distribution of independent features.
 Here, the KDE lines are nearly identical between the two classes, indicating that these features do not significantly differ between the classes and, thus, are less likely to be related to Y.

 #### Conclusion:

-Continuous Features: Most showed weak correlations with YY, with a few exceptions demonstrating moderate relationships.
+Continuous Features: Most showed weak correlations with Y, with a few exceptions demonstrating moderate relationships.
 Categorical Features: Dependent features displayed distinct distribution patterns across different Y classes, highlighting their potential significance in predicting Y. In contrast, independent features showed no such distinction, implying a lack of connection to Y.

 These insights are crucial for feature selection, helping to identify which variables are most likely to contribute to predictive modeling.